taustation-fan/taustation-fan.github.io/README.md

 ### Random Encounters in the Ruins

-In the Ruins you can also search for random encounters ("Look for trouble").
+In the Ruins you can also search for random encounters (*Look for trouble*).
 Each search costs
 5% Agility and Stamina each, and 10% Focus.
 When you find somebody, you can engage in